This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Care for your child:

-- Clear your baby's nose of mucus: Use a bulb syringe to remove mucus from a baby's nose.
+- Clear mucus from your child's nose.
+Use a bulb syringe to remove mucus from a baby's nose.
 Squeeze the bulb and put the tip into one of your baby's nostrils.
 Gently close the other nostril with your finger.
 Slowly release the bulb to suck up the mucus.
 Empty the bulb syringe onto a tissue.
 Repeat the steps if needed.
 Do the same thing in the other nostril.
-Make sure your baby's nose is clear before he feeds or sleeps.
-Your child's PHP may recommend you put saline drops into your baby's nose if the mucus is very thick.
+Make sure your baby's nose is clear before he or she feeds or sleeps.
+Your child's healthcare provider may recommend you put saline drops into your baby's nose if the mucus is very thick.